Spriya-12/Project-EECE/Extended project/README.md

 | 4                | Optimize Effort and Resources         | Week 7 - Week 8    | Completion of Step 3                 | Resource optimization achieved |
 | 5                | Validation and Refinement             | Week 9 - Week 10   | Completion of Step 4                 | SystemVerilog transition done  |
 | 6                | Future Enhancements                   | Week 11 onwards    | Completion of Step 5                 | Advanced features implemented  |

+---
+I have successfully completed all tasks outlined in the project timeline.
+The implementation of Dual-Port RAM in both software and hardware is now complete, ensuring the design meets all performance and optimization goals.